SanderMertens/bake/README.md

 Bake is therefore not just a buildtool like `make` that can automatically generate compiler commands.
 It is also a buildsystem that clearly specifies how projects are organized and configured.
 When a project relies on bake, a user does, for example, not need to worry about how to link with it, where to find its include files or whether binaries have been built with incompatible compiler flags.

 A secondary goal is to create a zero-dependency buildtool that can be easily ported to other platforms.
 Whereas other buildtools exist, like `make`, `premake`, `rake` and `gradle`, they all rely on their respective ecosystems (`unix`, `lua`, `ruby`, `java`) which complicates writing platform-independent build configurations.
+Bake's only dependencies are a C standard library, and the corto platform abstraction API (https://github.com/cortoproject/platform).

 ### Feature Overview
 Bake also addresses a number of issues commonly found during building.
 Here is a (non-exhaustive) overview of bake features: